TheSledgeHammer/Groovy-Data-Structures-Algorithms/README.md

 * TernaryIndexedTree (Fenwick Tree): A ternary tree where each branch value is mapped to an integer or index within that tree.
 Backed by a CircularDoublyLinkedMap

+* CompleteBinaryTree: A binary tree in which every level, except possibly the last, is completely filled, and all nodes are as far left as possible.

 #### Hashing:
 * CuckooHashMap: A HashMap using the Cuckoo Hash Collision Algorithm.
 Uses the following 4 hash algorithms: SHA1, FNV1a_128, Murmur3_128 & MD5 (in no set order)